engity-com/bifroest/docs/reference/connection/ssh.md

 <<property("maxReverseForwards", "uint16", None, default=256)>>
 The maximum number of active reverse-forward listeners across all connections handled by one SSH listener. `0` disables this limit.

+<<property("unauthenticatedAudit", "Unauthenticated audit", "#unauthenticated-audit")>>
+Controls how detailed audit records produced before a client has proven authentication are rate-limited.
+See [below](#unauthenticated-audit).

 Listener-scoped limits are tracked independently for every entry in [`addresses`](#property-addresses).
 For example, two configured listen addresses can each serve up to `maxChannels` active channels and `maxReverseForwards` reverse-forward listeners. `maxConnections` is different: Bifröst enforces it across the complete service and all configured addresses.

 !!! note